We were boarding the “World’s Best New Cruise Ship,” according to CNN, also hailed by Cruise Critic as the “Best New Ocean Ship.”

 But Viking’s Ocean ships are designed with an outdoor Promenade Deck.
 You can walk all the way around the ship; four laps equals a mile.

 A “thinking man’s cruise”

-And two to three enrichment lectures are given in the theater each day.
-We had five guest lecturers on our cruise, including a polar oceanographer, Fulbright scholar/law professor and BBC television journalist – talks on NATO and Russia in the Baltic, as well as the EU’s refugee migration policy, were thought-provoking.
+They included a polar oceanographer, a Fulbright scholar/law professor and a BBC television journalist.
+Their talks on NATO and Russia in the Baltic, as well as the EU’s refugee migration policy, were thought-provoking, to say the least.